romainducrocq/DQN-frameworQ/README.md

 How to use:
 1. Create a custom environment in `env/` and tune its hyperparameters in `dqn/config/dqn_config.py` (`demo/`).
 2. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 10000000`.
-3. Observe with `python3 observe.py -d save/PerDuelingDoubleDQNAgent_lr0.0001_model.pack -max_steps 0`.
+3. Observe with `python3 observe.py -d save/PerDuelingDoubleDQNAgent_lr0.0001_model.pack`.
-4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.
+4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/train/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.

 See `demo/` for a complete guide on how to use bin scripts, build a custom environment and run the programs.